awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.create-subnet-group.md

-# Step 1: Create a Subnet Group Using the AWS Management Console<a name="DAX.create-cluster.console.create-subnet-group"></a>
+# Step 1: Create a subnet group using the AWS Management Console<a name="DAX.create-cluster.console.create-subnet-group"></a>

 Follow this procedure to create a subnet group for your Amazon DynamoDB Accelerator \(DAX\) cluster using the AWS Management Console\.

 **Note**
 If you already created a subnet group for your default VPC, you can skip this step\.

 DAX is designed to run within an Amazon Virtual Private Cloud \(Amazon VPC\) environment\.
 If you created your AWS account after December 4, 2013, you already have a default VPC in each AWS Region\.
-For more information, see [Default VPC and Default Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.
+For more information, see [Default VPC and default subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.

 As part of the creation process for a DAX cluster, you must specify a *subnet group*\.
 A subnet group is a collection of one or more subnets within your VPC\.
 When you create your DAX cluster, the nodes are deployed to the subnets within the subnet group\.